sheyidev/alx_be_python/_notes/7-error-handling.md

 ## Learning Objectives
  Differentiate between syntax errors and exceptions.
 - Identify common Python exceptions and their causes.
-- Utilize try, except,else, and finally blocks for exception handling.
+- Utilize try, except, else, and finally blocks for exception handling.
 - Raise exceptions with raise and create custom exceptions.
 - Write code that anticipates and gracefully handles potential errors.